 That’s why it’s unlikely that everyone will reach ketosis within the 24-hour fasting window used in the Eat Stop Eat diet.

 More research is needed to better understand how metabolic changes that may occur on an Eat Stop Eat diet can influence fat reduction and overall weight loss efforts.

 Eat Stop Eat may support weight loss through calorie reduction and changes in metabolism.
 However, results cannot be guaranteed for everyone.

-The fasting practices implemented in Eat Stop Eat are likely safe for most healthy adults.
-Yet, you should consider potential downsides if you’re thinking of trying it out.
+The fasting practices of Eat Stop Eat are likely safe for most healthy adults.
+Yet you should consider potential downsides if you’re thinking of trying it out.

 Insufficient nutrient intake

 Certain people may have a difficult time meeting all of their nutrition needs on the Eat Stop Eat diet.

 When it comes to dieting, it’s not uncommon for people to think of food in terms of calories alone.
 But food is much more than calories.
 It’s also an important source of vitamins, minerals, and other beneficial compounds that support your most vital bodily functions.

 It’s essential for anyone following Eat Stop Eat to pay close attention to the foods they eat on their non-fasting days to ensure that they’re getting enough protein, fiber, vitamins, and minerals throughout their diet.

 If you have particularly high nutritional demands or currently have trouble eating enough food to meet your needs, removing 1–2 days’ worth of food could contribute to insufficient nutrient intake or unhealthy weight loss.